Even When You Do Bad Things

 But honestly, this is what I want for our whole house—my marriage included: I want you to know that I completely forgive you, and that I believe God forgives you, too.

-- not to seek revenge, but rather pursue relationship and good for the other person (see 1 Peter 3:9).
+- Not seek revenge, but rather pursue relationship and good for the other person (see 1 Peter 3:9)

 Conflict plays out the gospel all over again: laying down our lives and our rights in the midst of our spouse’s sin.
 We remember just how much we’ve been forgiven (check out Matthew 18:21-35), and choose to extend that to someone else.